Can Music Licensing Be Done by a Market Mechanism? NPREX Says Yes.

 Music permeates daily life—from personal listening to commercial media—yet public performance rights have traditionally been controlled by monopolistic entities and legacy collectives.
 Unlike commodities or equities, music licensing remains complex and opaque.

 Lee Greer, economist and founder of the National Performing Rights Exchange (NPREX), asserts that a well-designed mechanism can become a marketplace for direct music licenses for performance, mechanical, sync and even master rights.
 Designed over a decade ago, NPREX enables direct music licensing at scale, rivaling traditional collective models.
-Its second version, launched five years ago, allows for pre-performance settlement of licenses across all license types—radio, satellite, digital, television, streaming, and more - that gets music owners paid immediately, not months later.
-And through its Composite License, music users experience the simplicity of a blanket license while engaging in direct transactions.
+Its second version, completed over five years ago, allows for pre-performance settlement of licenses across all performance types—radio, satellite, digital, television, streaming, and more - that gets music owners paid immediately, not months later.
+And through NPREX’s Composite License, music users experience the simplicity of a blanket license while engaging in direct transactions.

-NPREX reconceptualizes music rights as financial contracts, applying mathematical economics to determine value.
+NPREX reconceptualizes music rights as financial contracts, applying mathematical economics within an automated bargaining platform to determine the value of a license.
 This marks a shift from guild-like systems to market-driven frameworks.

 From Guild to Market